-All Agencies are required to be non-delinquent in their repayment of any federal debt.
+The Agency is required to be non-delinquent in its repayment of any federal debt.
 Examples of relevant debt include delinquent payroll and other taxes, audit disallowances, and benefit overpayments.
 See OMB Circular A-129.

 28. Fly America Act of 1974